SEV007/wp_feed/README.md

 If you want to add something at the end of line type $ in the "Find what" field and type "your text" in the "Replace with" field.
 Then "Replace All". <br />

+-
+If you want to add something to the code or to this README file feel free to do it.